 - Less heavy: Has a lower weight (by 306g or 38 percent) and is thus easier to take along.

 - More modern: Was introduced somewhat (4 months) more recently.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the RX10 II or the RX1R II.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why expert reviews are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+You can find the full text of the reviews by clicking on the site logo in the table header.

 The review scores listed above should be treated with care, though.
 The ratings are only valid when refering to cameras in the same category and of the same age.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make a corresponding selection in the search boxes below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.
 If you cannot find the camera you are interested in, please send me an email, and I will try to add information on that model to the database.

 - Canon 40D vs Fujifilm X-A5